 Corporate Commitment to Alternatives

-In the 1990’s several larger cosmetics companies adopted at least some alternative testing methods, announced permanent or temporary halts to their animal testing programs (Avon, Revlon, Estée Lauder, Mary Kay, and Gillette and Bic) and/or made major corporate commitments to developing and promoting in vitro systems and other alternative tests (Proctor and Gamble, Unilever, Bristol-Myers Squibb, Johnson & Johnson).
+In the 1990’s, several larger cosmetics companies adopted at least some alternative testing methods, announced permanent or temporary halts to their animal testing programs (Avon, Revlon, Estée Lauder, Mary Kay, and Gillette and Bic) and/or made major corporate commitments to developing and promoting in vitro systems and other alternative tests (Proctor and Gamble, Unilever, Bristol-Myers Squibb, Johnson & Johnson).
 However, many of these companies’ efforts have faltered: Estée Lauder, for instance, is the parent company of many smaller cosmetics companies that still test on animals.
 Additionally, companies such as Revlon have been enticed by the Chinese cosmetics market, which mandates animal testing on all products sold in China.

 What You Can Do